-The commonly analogy of how this works given is with light and dark.
+The common analogy of how this works given is with light and dark.
 If you were to light a match in a dark room, it would be very bright, and anyone in the room would quickly notice it.
 Light the same match on a sunny day, and it would be far less noticeable.
 The brightness of the match is the same in both cases.
-The difference is that the sun is masking the light in the second example
+The difference is that the sun is masking the light in the second example.

 There was not enough data to comment on the other noise “Colors,” but as long as they are of a similar volume to the perceived ringing, the results should be similar

 The sounds of nature have also been tested, for example, water, forests, etc. These also worked well on the people that responded positively to the white and pink noises.